-- 5.1 The requested budget allocation for the 2016/17 programme is £11.899million.
+- 5.1 The requested budget allocation for the 2017/18 programme is £11.288million.
 This continues to represent a substantial increase in investment compared to the years spent operating under the now-abolished HRA Subsidy system, which members will recall was replaced on 1st April 2012 by the HRA Self-Financing regime.
 A further breakdown of the areas of work that are planned to be undertaken is shown at paragraph 8. - As part of the new management agreement which commenced in August 2013 between the Council and CBH, the management fee has been expanded to reflect the wider range of services CBH now provides on behalf of the Council, so it now incorporates the fee for managing the capital programme.
-Members are therefore asked to note that the requested budget allocation in paragraph 5.1, and the budget sums included in paragraph 8 and Appendix A all include the fee for managing the capital programme, which for 2016/17 totals £1,309,000.
-A further breakdown of the management fee is included in the HRA Revenue Estimates report elsewhere on the agenda. - 5.3 Cabinet are also asked to note that provision has been made within the 2016/17 programme to provide fifth year funding for the Sheltered Housing review agreed by Cabinet on 12th October 2011.
-The fifth year of the programme (2016/17) will see the continued refurbishment of Enoch House; this is due to be completed at the start of the next financial year (2017/18)
+Members are therefore asked to note that the requested budget allocation in paragraph 5.1, and the budget sums included in paragraph 8 and Appendix A all include the fee for managing the capital programme, which for 2017/18 totals £1,328,000.
+A further breakdown of the management fee is included in the HRA Revenue Estimates report elsewhere on the agenda. - 5.3 Cabinet are also asked to note that provision has been made within the 2017/18 programme to provide funding for the Sheltered Housing review agreed by Cabinet on

+12th October 2011.
+The sixth year of the programme (2017/18) will see the completion of the refurbishment of Enoch House.